anshul-birajdar/C/README.md

 # C
 C Code

-     These are my C programs
-    Copyright (C) 2020- Anshul Birajdar <anshul.birajdar.tech AT gmail.com>
+     These are my C programs : I have not uploaded all of it yet as GITHUB is not accepting all the files ,but one at a  time Copyright (C) 2020- Anshul Birajdar <anshul.birajdar.tech AT gmail.com>
     This program is free (i.e libre see:https://www.gnu.org/philosophy/free-sw.en.html ) software:
     you can redistribute it and/or modify it under the terms of the